Tax-Free Savings Account (TFSA)

 Visit the CRA web site for more information on withdrawals and qualifying transfers.

 It really depends on your investment goals (are you saving for short-term, long-term, or both?) and your tolerance for risk.
-A TFSAT F S A should be part of an overall financial planning strategy that takes assets, liabilities, goals, income needs, risk and tax into consideration.
+A TFSA should be part of an overall financial planning strategy that takes assets, liabilities, goals, income needs, risk and tax into consideration.

-Sit down with us, and we can chat about the best investment mix for you.
+Sit down with us, and we can chat about the best investment solution for you.
 Book an appointment to learn more

-• have achieved the age of majority in your province or territory of residence (which is 19 in British Columbia, Newfoundland and Labrador, Nova Scotia, New Brunswick, Northwest Territories, Nunavut and Yukon, and 18 in all other Canadian provinces);
+• Anyone who has reached the age of majority in your province or territory of residence (which is 19 in British Columbia, Newfoundland and Labrador, Nova Scotia, New Brunswick, Northwest Territories, Nunavut and Yukon, and 18 in all other Canadian provinces);

 • be a Canadian resident;